Speed Conversion Calculator

-Speed is the rate of change in position of a moving quanity, without factoring direction into the equation.
-Walk forwards or backwards at 2 meters per second, and your speed is just that: 2 m/s.
+Speed is the rate of change in position of an object, regardless of direction of travel.
+Walk forward or backward at 2 meters per second, and your speed is just that: 2 m/s.
 Velocity is speed in the context of direction.
-Say you were walking backwards again: your velocity would be negative 2 m/s, although your speed would still be positive.
+Say you were walking backward again; your velocity is negative 2 m/s, although your speed is still positive.

 Conversions are performed by using a conversion factor.
 By knowing the conversion factor, converting between units can become a simple multiplication problem:

 S * C = E

 Where S is our starting value, C is our conversion factor, and E is our end converted result.